cs411-alawini/sp25-cs411-team010-AuroraAura/doc/stage2_conceptual_database_design.md

 2. **Data Integrity:**
    - Deletions: If a brand is deleted, its watch entries and brand market data should also be removed (or restricted, depending on business logic).
    - Updates: A brand name can be updated, and references in `Watches` and `Brand_Market_Data` remain consistent.

-3. **Size & Growth:**
-   - Each table can scale independently (especially `Brand_Market_Data`, which may accumulate thousands of rows over time).
-   - `Watch_Ownership` can handle repeated references to the same watch from different users if the business rules allow.

-4. **Review Scope:**
-   - We store one review per user for their entire collection.
-(This is an application design choice that could change if we want watch-specific reviews in the future.)